Lamar Williams: The Allman Brothers

-By then The Allman Brothers Band had achieved significant success, with Jaimoe as one of their drummers, but had just suffered the death of original bassist Berry Oakley.
-Brought in based upon the Jaimoe connection, Williams was one of several possible replacements that group tried out.
-During the Williams audition, the band's other drummer, Butch Trucks, suddenly declared after three songs, "Enough of this tryout shit, let's rehearse."
+By then The Allman Brothers Band had achieved significant success with Jaimoe as one of their drummers, but had just suffered the death of original bassist Berry Oakley.
+Brought in to the group based on the Jaimoe connection, Williams was one of several possible replacements that they tried out.
+During Williams' audition, the band's other drummer, Butch Trucks, suddenly declared after three songs, "Enough of this tryout shit, let's rehearse."
 Williams thus joined the Allmans in late 1972.

 Although rooted in the contrapuntal fluidity of Jamerson's style, Williams' style was more traditional than Oakley's lead guitar-like approach, freeing the band's drummers to be more adventurous.
 The Allmans found the peak of their commercial success during this time period.
 Williams played on most of the tracks on the group's best-selling album, 1973's Brothers and Sisters, and was with them as they played arenas and stadiums on tour and performed before 600,000 fans at the Summer Jam at Watkins Glen.

 Williams, like the other new member, pianist Chuck Leavell, was a salaried employee of the corporation formed by the surviving four members of the group.
 The group did not handle fame well and began to disintegrate in the mid-1970s.
 During this period, Leavell, Williams, and Jaimoe felt a tight bond with each other, while Trucks, Gregg Allman, and Dickey Betts went their own ways.

 When the Allman Brothers Band reformed in the late 1970s, consideration was given to Leavell and Williams returning, but the two wanted to keep Sea Level going rather than give a full-time commitment to the Allmans and so they declined.